Darktorizo/DarkPi_001/README.md

 ---

-Found a false positive, but don't know which list contains it?
+## Found a false positive, but don't know which list contains it?

-Run pihole -q blockeddomain.com, and it will return the URL of the block list.
+Run `pihole -q blockeddomain.com`, and it will return the URL of the block list.

 ---